 The narrator of the book is Christopher John Francis Boone, a 15-year-old boy who experiences the world differently than everyone else around him.
 He is awkward and smart and his thought process is how we experience the novel.

 When Christopher discovers the neighbor’s dog dead, he decides to solve it no matter what.
-But he doesn’t like to be touched and retaliates when he is.
-He is also frightened easily.
-His narration and the reader’s experience will be different.
+But he doesn’t like to be touched and retaliates when he is touched.
+Christopher is also frightened easily.
+His narration and the reader’s experience are different because he doesn’t perceive the information provided as the reader does.

 The mystery/adventure forces Christopher to venture out of his comfort zone and come face to face with other people.
-But when Christopher unveils things about his mother, he realizes there is a lot more hidden from him than he realized.
+But when Christopher discovers things about his mother, he realizes that there is a lot hidden from him than he realized.
 Who killed the dog and why is his father keeping secrets from him?

-Christopher is said to be on the autism spectrum but we are never told what he exactly has.
-And Haddon has said that he doesn’t consider himself to be an expert on autism.
+Christopher is said to be on the autism spectrum but we are never told what he exactly he has.
+And Haddon has said that he doesn’t consider himself to be an expert on autism or Asperger’s syndrome.
 That may be why he didn’t go into detail about it.
 But the interesting thing is that this book is one of the best and most authentic books about autism and how people who have autism experience the world around them.

-As some people may have guessed from the title, the book was inspired by Sherlock Holmes by Arthur Conan Doyle’s short story The Adventure of Silver Blaze.
-The novel went on to win a bunch of awards including Commonwealth Writer’s Prize for Best First Book and the Guardian Children’s Fiction Prize.
+As some people may have guessed from the title, the book was inspired by Arthur Conan Doyle’s Sherlock Holmes’ short story The Adventure of Silver Blaze.
+This novel went on to win a bunch of awards including Commonwealth Writer’s Prize for Best First Book and the Guardian Children’s Fiction Prize.